mariajbellido/mariajbellido/README.md

 - email: mariajbellido (at) gmail (dot) com || (Please, reconvert these email addresses accordingly)

-🗣 Before focusing my efforts on code, I enjoyed learning languages... human languages.
+🗣 Before focusing on pivoting to a digital careet, I enjoyed learning (human) languages.
 As we speak, my skills are as follows:

 - Spanish: Native language.
 - English: C1+